-The land use rating reflects population and employment densities within 1⁄2-mile of proposed station areas, as well as the share of legally binding affordability restricted housing in the corridor compared to the share in the surrounding county.
+The land use rating reflects population density within one-half mile of proposed stations, employment served by the line, and the share of legally binding affordability restricted (LBAR) housing in the station areas compared to the share in the surrounding county.

 - An estimated 310,000 jobs would be served by the project, which corresponds to a High rating according to FTA benchmarks.
 Average population density across all station areas is 3,300 persons per square mile, corresponding to a Medium-Low rating.
 In the downtown Minneapolis core, daily parking fees averaged \$13 in 2012, which corresponds with a Medium-High rating.
-The proportion of legally binding affordability restricted housing in the project corridor compared to the proportion in the counties through which the project travels is 1.54, which corresponds to a Medium rating. - Downtown Minneapolis features dense development.
+The proportion of LBAR housing in the project corridor compared to the proportion in the county through which the project travels is 1.54, which corresponds to a Medium rating. - Downtown Minneapolis features dense development.
 Other station areas in Minneapolis and inner suburbs feature moderate-density development and industrial and warehousing uses that could be redeveloped in the future.
 Outer-suburban station areas generally include large office park developments. - Most station areas have full pedestrian system coverage.